Martha Langford, PhD

 Books (monographs, edited collections, or co-authored)

 Co-edited with Johanne Sloan, Photogenic Montreal: Activisms and Archives in a Post-industrial City.
-Submitted to McGill-Queen’s University Press, June 2020.
-In review.
+In press, McGill-Queen’s University Press, Forthcoming 2021.

 Narratives Unfolding: National Art Histories in an Unfinished World.
 Modern and contemporary art histories in Canada, Egypt, Iceland, India, Ireland,Israel/Palestine, Romania, Scotland, Turkey, and the United Arab Emirates.
 Montreal and Kingston: McGill-Queen’s University Press, 2017.